alt-research/mach-avs-operator-setup/holesky/mach-avs/op-sepolia/README.md

 * Register your operator to EigenLayer using [EigenLayer CLI](https://github.com/Layr-Labs/eigenlayer-cli/blob/master/README.md)

-## Setup Mach AVS
+## Setup MACH AVS

-The easiest way to set up Mach AVS is to clone the repo and follow the instructions below.
+The easiest way to set up MACH AVS is to clone the repo and follow the instructions below.

 ### Clone repo